Osogbo: Pollution

-Osogbo the capital City of Osun State has been in celebration mood as a result of the cultural festival held annually in the state with cultural enthusiasts across the globe.

-The contamination of the Osun river raises concerns of stakeholders about this year's event which made experts to consider this unfit for humans use.
+Osogbo has been in celebration mood as a result of the cultural festival held annually in the state with cultural enthusiasts across the globe.
+However, contamination of the Osun river raises concerns about this year's event which made experts to consider this unfit for humans use.

-The health implication of consuming water from the river which is said to be having heavy metal and cyanide thereby causing great safety concerns in Osogbo.
+The health implication of consuming water from the Osun river which is said to have heavy metal and cyanide thereby causing great safety concerns in Osogbo.